davidautentico/Spring-boot-challenge/README.md

 - Domain: contains entities and use case
 - Infrastructure: contains repository implementations

 Api receives requests from external users and it call uses cases through interfaces.
-Use cases contain the business logic and could communicate with other external microservices o call repositories.
+Use cases contain the business logic and could communicate with other external microservices o could call repositories.
 The infrastructure layer contains repository implementations.
 Since domain is decoupled from infrastructure implementations, databases and other repositories could be migrated to another technology such as mongoDB, couchBase..
+Furthermore each piece (api, domain, infrastructure) could be tested just mocking the other interfaces.

 Scalability issues: